luketurnerdev/growth-mindset/README.md

     3) Resources

-        The resources option [.........]
+        The resources option presents users with a list of links relating to mental health (such as Headspace).
+When the user enters the number corresponding to the relevant link, the link should open in their browser, using a shell command (if the user is using Mac or Linux).

     4) Exit

         The user is given a goodbye message and the app terminates.

-INSTRUCTIONS FOR USE
+## INSTRUCTIONS FOR USE

-A) Cloning from github

-B) Running the file locally (downloaded zip folder)

 As a command-line interface project, the app is controlled entirely with the keyboard, by typing commands.
 In most instances, there are multiple ways of entering data (either through numbers or the words of the options).